1991 Belarusian strikes: Strikes

-Opposed to the strikes was the Presidium of the Supreme Soviet of the Byelorussian SSR, a group of 25 people led by chairman Mikalay Dzyemyantsyey and first deputy chairman Stanislav Shushkevich.
+Opposed to the strikes was the Presidium of the Supreme Soviet of the Byelorussian SSR, a group of 25 people led by chairman Nikolai Dementey and first deputy chairman Stanislav Shushkevich.
 Vyacheslav Kebich, Chairman of the Council of Ministers, was additionally opposed to the strikes, though took a much more conciliatory line than the Soviet central government and worked to reduce prices.
 However, by the time the government did so, the main demands of the strikers had evolved into political ones.

 Shushkevich claimed in an address to the protesters that the government was working to bring their demands to fruition, saying, "In truth, we have no dispute that the political questions you raised should be considered.
 But there is a certain pace.
 A big wagon cannot be sped up quickly...
 It is impossible to gather deputies for a session in a few days - in this case, they will have to speed up our Presidium as if the session had not been prepared."
 However, when BPF deputy Siarhiey Antončyk proposed to vote on convening a session of the Supreme Soviet, Shushkevich refused.

 The day after Antončyk's proposal, Shushkevich declared a closed meeting of the Presidium of the Supreme Soviet.
 Ordinary deputies were not permitted to attend, in violation of the Temporary Regulations of the Supreme Soviet, the rules of the Supreme Soviet's functions.
 Piatro Sadoŭski, a BPF member of the presidium, unsuccessfully attempted to bring about the convocation of a new session.
 The next day, Shushkevich appeared with Mikhail Myasnikovich, first deputy chairman of the Council of Ministers, on television, where he spoke in opposition to the demands of the strikers.